luigineto/hello-world/README.md

 ## Setup/Installation Requirements

 * Clone this repository.
-* Open the hello-world.html file in your browser
+* Open the hello-world.html file in your browser.

 ## Technologies Used